SingeRoi/bookWorm_ms4/README.md

 To overcome this instead of creating a PaymentIntent object each time the user input was updated I overwrote the amount in the existing object.

 	snippet here

+On migration to Heroku I found a bug in Stripe functionality so that topupcoin requests sometimes created multiple order records in the user profile without crediting the user account.
+This was not seen on locally run versions of the site.
+I have not had sufficient time to identify any possible cause.